MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

-These interactions suggest that a "one-size-fits-all" approach to human factors in cybersecurity is insufficient, as the protective mechanisms for one demographic or personality type may serve as failure points for another.
-Therefore, individual demographic differences should be considered when designing security interventions.
+These divergent interactions suggest that a ``one-size-fits-all'' approach to human factors is architecturally flawed, as the Layer 2 mechanisms that shield one demographic profile may serve as the primary points of exploitation for another.
+Because demographic modulators represent immutable external constraints rather than trainable cognitive skills, these findings underscore the necessity of moving toward context-aware security architectures that dynamically adapt to the user's specific risk profile.

-\paragraph{\textbf{5.
-The ``Double-Edged Sword'' of Desirable Traits.}} A counterintuitive pattern emerges regarding traits typically considered positive in a general workforce context.
-For instance, while \textit{conscientiousness} generally drives compliance with security policies~\cite{marin2023influence} and strengthens the effect of positive attitudes~\cite{Shropshire2015Personality}, it can manifest as insecure habits, such as diligently checking every communication, rendering them more susceptible to phishing through the over-processing of malicious emails~\cite{Vishwanath2015Examining}.
-Furthermore, studies indicate that among certain demographics, such as female users, high conscientiousness can actually predict riskier self-reported cybersecurity behaviors~\cite{kennison2020risks}.
+\paragraph{\textbf{4.
+The ``Double-Edged Sword'' of Desirable Traits.}} A counterintuitive architectural pattern emerges within the dispositional and demographic nodes of Layer 1: traits that are typically considered positive in a general workforce context create unintended vulnerability pathways in adversarial contexts.
+For instance, while \textit{Conscientiousness} typically increases systemic compliance with security policies~\cite{marin2023influence} and strengthens the effect of positive behavioral attitudes~\cite{Shropshire2015Personality}, our topological data reveals that it can simultaneously induce cognitive tunneling: highly conscientious users may indeed develop rigid heuristic loops---such as over-processing every inbound communication---paradoxically amplifying their susceptibility to phishing~\cite{Vishwanath2015Examining}.
+Furthermore, cross-dimensional demographic analysis indicates that within specific clusters, such as female users, high conscientiousness can actually predict riskier self-reported cybersecurity behaviors, functioning as a latent vulnerability vector rather than a shield~\cite{kennison2020risks}.

-Similarly, \textit{agreeableness} facilitates policy compliance~\cite{Shropshire2015Personality} but simultaneously acts as a vulnerability vector for social engineering.
-In fact, agreeable individuals are naturally more trusting and thus more vulnerable to \textit{social influence} techniques~\cite{Cusack2018Personality, Shropshire2015Personality, Palm2025Influence}, also leading to lower vigilance levels~\cite{Rossier2004NEO16PF}.
+Similarly, \textit{Agreeableness} structurally supports organizational alignment and policy compliance~\cite{Shropshire2015Personality}, but it also serves as a vulnerability vector for social engineering.
+The interaction data explicitly shows that agreeableness suppresses critical distrust (\textit{Lack of Trust}), inherently lowering alert levels in users.
+This trait also increases their vulnerability to adversarial \textit{Social Influence}~\cite{Cusack2018Personality, Shropshire2015Personality, Palm2025Influence}, while also depleting the cognitive resources required to maintain high \textit{Vigilance}~\cite{Rossier2004NEO16PF}.